rdk/p2rank/misc/tutorials/training-tutorial.md

 P2Rank can use different ML algorithms by changing value of `-classifter` parameter (e.g. `-classifter FasterForest`).

 Random Forests implementations:
 * `RandomForest`: Original implementation from Weka.
 Slow and memory consuming but can have marginally better predictive permormance.
+Uses entropy.
 * `FastRandomForest`: New faster implementation by Dan Supek.
+Uses entropy.
 * `FasterForest`: Streamlined implementation of `FastRandomForest`.
 It s faster and uses leess memory, should have the same predictive preformance.
+Uses entropy.
 * `FasterForest2`: Even faster version.
 Can have slightly lower predictive performnce.
+Uses GINI.

 Note: the differences in predictive performance are low, but the difference in consumed time and memory are high (0.5-10x).

 For developers: see `ClassifierFactory`.

 ## Feature importances